Jane Eyre (2011 film): Plot

 Rochester confronts Jane, who is hurt by Blanche's presence, but is interrupted by an unexpected guest – Richard Mason from Spanish Town, Jamaica, whose arrival disturbs Rochester.
 That night, the household is awakened by a scream.
 Rochester reassures the guests, but brings Jane to tend to Mason, who has been badly injured.
 Jane notices a hidden door in Rochester's room before Mason is taken away by a doctor.
 Rochester confides in Jane, cryptically, that he is haunted by a past mistake but has fallen for a new woman in his life; Jane believes he means Blanche.

 Jane receives word that her cousin John has committed suicide, leading her aunt to suffer a stroke.
 Jane returns to her dying aunt, who gives her a letter from Jane's paternal uncle, John Eyre, asking that Jane live with him in Madeira as his heir.
 The letter is three years old, and Mrs. Reed admits to writing to John to the effect that Jane had died at Lowood.
 Jane forgives her aunt and returns to Thornfield, beginning a correspondence with John.

 Faced with Rochester's impending marriage to Blanche, Jane tells Rochester she will leave Thornfield and confesses her true feelings for him.
 Rochester declares that Jane is his only love and proposes; she accepts.
 At their wedding, Mason appears with a lawyer and reveals that Rochester is already married to Mason's sister, Bertha.
 Rochester admits the truth and takes Jane to meet his violently deranged wife, kept in a hidden room at Thornfield.
-Rochester explains that he was made to marry Bertha for her money, but she rapidly descended into madness and he locked her away rather than subject her to an asylum; she was responsible for the strange happenings in the house.
-Jane, wounded at his deception, leaves Thornfield.
+Rochester explains that his father made him marry Bertha for her money, but she gradually descended into madness and he locked her away rather than subject her to an asylum; she had been responsible for the strange happenings in the house.
+Rochester pleads with Jane to stay, but wounded by his deception, she leaves Thornfield.